-If you’re hearing a dripping noise, try to locate its source and contact an HVAC specialist to inspect it for you.
+If you’re hearing a dripping sound coming from AC system, try to locate its source and contact an HVAC specialist to inspect it for you.
 Do not ignore HVAC system noises, because systems that are working properly should not make any noises at all.

 Enercell Air Conditioning is the best HVAC specialist in Sydney, especially for air conditioning installation services.
-Request a quote from us now, or call us to find out more about our services!
+Request a quote from us now about your aircon having dripping sound, or call us to find out more about our services!

 A: There are several potential causes for a dripping noise coming from your air conditioner: